 Dangerous Expenses in Digital Marketing

 Setting risk aside, there are also various digital marketing offerings that will not help your business and can often even hurt your business.
 These include people trying to take advantage of you with outdated strategies, scams, and cons.
-It can also include products or services sold by well meaning but inexperienced marketors.
+It can also include products or services sold by well-meaning but inexperienced marketers.

 1. Search Engine Optimization (SEO)